Kowalów, Lubusz Voivodeship: History

-In the years 1945-1954 and 1973-1976 the area was the seat of the municipality Kowalów.
-In the years 1954-1972 the village was the seat of the National Council district.
-In the years 1975-1998 the area administratively belonged to the population of Gorzow.
+In 1945-1954 and 1973-1976 the area was the seat of the municipality Kowalów.
+In 1954-1972 the village was the seat of the National Council district.
+In 1975-1998 the area administratively belonged to the population of Gorzow.

 Transport

 Road transport

 Kowalów is located on two provincial roads: 137 Slubice-Kowalów-Miedzyrzecz-Trzciel and 139 Górzyca-Kowalów-Rzepin-Debrznica.

 Rail transport

 In Kowalowie is Kowalów station, which is located on the railway line No 273 Nadodrzance connecting Wroclaw Central from the Szczecin Square.

 Direct rail connections make it possible to reach all points on the line.
 Only stop passenger trains REGIO.